 The pharmaceutical supply chain has in general lower risk exposure than other supply chains but remains susceptible to possible disruptions.
-113 Given the high trade intensity of the pharmaceutical supply chain, this sector is particularly sensitive to trade disputes as well as cyberattacks given the high level of digitisation, R&D, capital intensity and exposure to digital data flows.
-114 The COVID-19 outbreak has shown that an increased demand for medicines used to treat patients as well as uncoordinated stockpiling, together with difficulties in the supply chains within and outside of the EU (e.g. closing of sites, export restrictions and disruptions in logistics) can result into important disruptions in pharmaceutical supply chains with possible risks of medicine shortages in the EU.
-Furthermore, on-site accidents 115, non-compliance with Good Manufacturing Practices (GMP) as well as transport issues are other factors threatening the supply and leading to possible important drug shortages.
+Given the high trade intensity of the pharmaceutical supply chain, this sector is particularly sensitive to trade disputes as well as cyberattacks given the high level of digitisation, R&D, capital intensity and exposure to digital data flows.
+The COVID-19 outbreak has shown that an increased demand for medicines used to treat patients as well as uncoordinated stockpiling, together with difficulties in the supply chains within and outside of the EU (e.g. closing of sites, export restrictions and disruptions in logistics) can result into important disruptions in pharmaceutical supply chains with possible risks of medicine shortages in the EU.
+Furthermore, on-site accidents hon-compliance with Good Manufacturing Practices (GMP) as well as transport issues are other factors threatening the supply and leading to possible important drug shortages.

-Pharmaceutical supply chain: areas of potential disruption and interruption Drug marketing, distribution Material procurement and manufacturing and dispensing Wholesalers Excipients and other chemicals and materials Formulation Packaging Marketing and manufacturing API manufacturing A Resin-based bottles and film: Disruption of any of the connected components in the pharmaceutical supply chain can lead to manufacturer reliance on sporadic raw material supplies for drug APIs, exciplents and formulation, as well as packaging and labeling. nd chemical intermediates Raw material sourcing from different parts of the world can cause production and supply bottlenecks
+Pharmaceutical supply chain: areas of potential disruption and interruption Drug marketing, distribution Material procurement and manufacturing and dispensing Wholesalers Excipients and other chemicals and materials Formulation Packaging Marketing and manufacturing API manufacturing 200 departments A Resin-based bottles and film Disruption of any of the connected comp in the pharmaceutical supply chain can lead to more preminded and supply chair can lead to potential drug delays.

+Manufacturer reliance on sporadic raw material supplies for drug APIs, excipients and formulation, as well as packaging and labeling. d chemical intermediates Raw material sourcing from different parts of the world can cause production and supply bottlenecks